 This is an optional tool to help you measure gauge and knitting needle sizes.
 It has a few purposes which you may find handy.

 If your knitting needles don't have sizes recorded on them.
 You can stick your needles in the hole to figure out the size that they are.

 Looking below, the gauge is listed in the box for both crochet and knit.
-You will see the measurement of 4″ x 4″.
+You will see the measurement of 4" x 4".
 Using an 8 mm or US 11 knitting needle, you should get 12 stitches across x 16 rows high.
-If you are getting less stitches across in a 4″ span, it means you are a loose knitter.
+If you are getting fewer stitches across in a 4" span, it means you are a loose knitter.
 If you are getting more, it means you are a tighter knitter.

 The measuring tool has a slider for you to slide the measure tool to figure out how many stitches you do across.
 Technically speaking, you can do the same thing with a tape measure without having to buy this tool.

-Stitch markers are necessary in knitting when you need to follow certain patterns that require you to keep count.
-You will see a handful here in the picture but you really don’t need very many.
+Stitch markers are necessary for knitting when you need to follow certain patterns that require you to keep count.
+You will see a handful here in the picture but you don't need very many.

 The key to stitch markers is not to use anything really heavy.
 Easy to attach and undo without putting stress on the yarn strand.
 If they weigh too much, it will cause the stitch to droop and sag.
-It may be noticeable as a imperfection at the end if the stitch has been stretched.
+It may be noticeable as an imperfection at the end of the stitch has been stretched.

 Tapestry Needles are the final icing on your project.
 You will use this needle to hide in any loose ends or tails at the end of the project.

 For me, I would recommend metal tapestry needles over plastic.
-I have found with the plastic that if there is any tension in the yarn that the plastic ones have a tendency to break or bend permanently if you are experiencing friction.
+I have found with the plastic that if there is any tension in the yarn that the plastic ones tend to break or bend permanently if you are experiencing friction.

 Look for tapestry needles that have somewhat of a sharp point.
 The ones like Clover's example here has a slight bend on the tips.
 Those work well and I prefer my tapestry needles to have this bend when using.